 The popularity of sports in America has seen a resurgence recently as a result of several social and economic factors.
 A recent report estimates the market cap of pro sports in North America to reach $73.4 billion by 2019.
 When you combine that with over $47 billion in sporting goods store sales in the US, you begin to get an idea of just how massive the total market for sports is in the U.S. Pro sports are more popular than ever, and some of the best sports stocks are in companies that look to take a bigger bite out of that market in 2019.
-The sports industry alone accounts for a huge amount of market capitalization and revenues, but a recent trend has been highly beneficial to the pro sports industry in the U.S.
+The sports industry accounts for a huge amount of market capitalization and revenues by itself.
+However, gambling legalization could push the pro sports industry in the U.S. to new heights.

 The wide-spread legislation and legalization of sports betting across the country is disrupting a black market industry and slowly dragging an estimated 80 billion dollar market into the light.
 Eight states have already legalized sports betting, and legislation is pending in 29 other states and the District of Columbia.
 As a result, sports betting stocks are getting more and more attention from investors as legalization sets the stage for a bonanza of growth in public companies operating in the space.

 With the widespread popularity of pro sports and more active Americans in the market for sporting goods than ever before, there are plenty of opportunities to see nice gains in sports stocks.
 The sector has a variety of segments and specialized companies that provide plenty of investment angles to explore.
 Here are some of the best sports stocks to explore going into 2019: